gilch/drython/README.md

 42
 ```

-You can also use an S-expression as a kind of lambda.
+You can also use an s-expression as a kind of lambda.
 Calling one directly will call `s_eval` with
 the kwargs dict.

 ```Python